joelkuiper/variable-taxon-mapper/README.md

 If the column is omitted, the pipeline continues to operate on single-parent hierarchies.
 When supplied, the delimited values are normalized using the same identifier mapping as the `parent` column before downstream processing.

+The `[data]` configuration accepts CSV, Parquet, or Feather sources for both `variables_csv` and `keywords_csv`.
+Files are loaded through `vtm.utils.load_table`, which automatically selects the appropriate pandas or pyarrow-backed reader and falls back to the default CSV engine when pyarrow is unavailable.

 ## LLM endpoint authentication